ioaNikas/blockframes/README.md

 This lets us find the original document (`{ipID, versionID}`) when a Timestamp event is received from the blockchain.

+*Setup:* in your firebase console, hosting section, create a bucket called `blockframes-backups` for the backup functions.

 ## eth-events-server